ivoitovych/tt-metal/tt-train/EMBEDDING_BATCH_BUG_FIX.md

 **Root Cause**: Small numerical errors in early layers amplify as they propagate through subsequent layers.
 With 12 layers, tiny per-layer errors multiply into significant final output errors.

-**Status**: ⚠️ **REQUIRES INVESTIGATION** - This is a separate issue from the embedding batch bug (which is fixed).
-The error accumulation problem needs systematic investigation to identify which operations or layers are introducing numerical errors that compound through the network.
+**Status**: 🚨 **CRITICAL BUG IDENTIFIED IN ATTENTION MECHANISM** - Layer-by-layer analysis completed (November 14, 2025).
+This is a separate issue from the embedding batch bug (which is fixed).
+The root cause has been identified as a fundamental bug in the attention mechanism causing immediate 3-6% error in Block 0 Attention and exponential degradation through subsequent layers.

-**Priority**: HIGH - While tests pass (threshold is PCC ≥ 0.95), production models require better numerical accuracy for reliable inference.
+**Priority**: P0 - CRITICAL BLOCKER - bert-base completely broken (final PCC 0.04), bert-small unusable (PCC 0.67).
+Detailed investigation report: `BERT_ERROR_ACCUMULATION_INVESTIGATION.md`

 **Test Files Created**:
 1. `tests/core/ttnn_embedding_batch_bug_test.cpp` (303 lines)